 Hanna Vitikkala, Senior Fellow, is a trade law professional with five years of WTO experience and has a solid understanding of regional trade regulations and policy.
 Previously, Hanna was Policy Director of Food Industry Asia in Singapore.
 She has more than four years of experience working for WTO in Geneva as Economic Affairs Officer in Agriculture Division and Junior Legal Affairs Officer in Legal Affairs Division.
 She used to work for United Nations in Geneva as an Associate Economic Affairs Officer.
 Hana received her Master degrees in European Law from Universidad Carlos III (Spain) and International Law – Minor: French from University of Turku.
 Hanna is fluent in English, Spanish, French and Finnish.

-Minh Hue Nguyen, Google Fellow, is currently working on research projects related to RCEP and TPP at ATC.
-Minh Hue is a final year student at Nanyang Technological University - Singapore, majoring in Economics.
+Minh Hue Nguyen, Research Assistant, is currently working on research projects related to RCEP, TPP and digital trade at ATC.
+Minh Hue obtained her Bachelor Degree in Economics from Nanyang Technological University - Singapore.
 She was among 33 scholars from ASEAN countries under Singapore Ministry of Foreign Affairs’ scholarship in 2012.
 Prior to ATC, Minh Hue used to work at Taylor & Francis Academic Publishing as a Journal Editorial Intern.
 She also has experience in event organizing, entrepreneurship and leadership through various Extra-Curriculum Projects such as CrowdFunding Asia Summit and Festival 2015 (Team Lead – Program & Logistics Team), NTU Heritage Club (Division Vice-Chair), Vietnamese Community in NTU (Team Lead – Training & Development Team), Career Networking Day (Team Lead – Program Team) and Junior World Entrepreneurship Forum (Program Team).
 Minh Hue is fluent in English and Vietnamese.

 Jack Coleman, Research Fellow, is a trade policy analyst.
 He studies at the Lee Kuan Yew School of Public Policy, National University of Singapore and is a current Dean's list student.
 His focus is trade policy, international political economy and econometrics.
 Previously he worked for several years in industrial relations, negotiating a number of restructures in Australia's largest federal departments as well as negotiating and enforcing workplace agreements.
 Prior to that Jack was a political advisor working in state and federal government across a range of policy areas.
 As part of the housing policy committee he proposed changes to housing finance and tenancy rules, consulted on amendments to the Victorian Adoption Act, researched the impact of removing level crossings, and worked for Resources Minister Martin Ferguson during a defining time for Australia's mineral exports.
 Born in England, Jack read Music at Ustinov College, Durham with an Art and Humanities Research Council Scholarship.